 Here is the first-person accounts of a remarkable multi-media event, the Joe Cocker Mad Dogs and Englishmen US tour, concert film, and soundtrack double album.
-The backstory is classic lemons-to-lemonade: hot off of his Woodstock Festival and film US debut, Cocker’s English manager had booked a US tour before Joe’s Grease Band split.
+The backstory is classic lemons-to-lemonade: hot off of his Woodstock Festival and film US debut, Joe Cocker’s English manager had booked a US tour before Joe’s Grease Band split.
 When […]

 Interviews with Woodstock Festival performers David Crosby, Graham Nash, Joe Cocker, Marty Balin of the Jefferson Airplane, Grateful Dead’s Bob Weir, Mickey Hart, and Phil Lesh, Creedence Clearwater Revival leader John Fogerty, and Robbie Robertson of The Band.
 Part 2 of 2.

 Something appropriate for Elvis Week in Memphis ( when I lived there, the locals referred to it as “Death Week” ).
 Big doings no doubt on Elvis Presley Boulevard for this fortieth anniversary.
 Now that Randy Newman has been inducted, here’s my nomination for Rock and Roll Hall of Fame for the most deserving American […]